sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 Tip: If you want to install a bunch of ttf fonts at once, a nice way to do it is `mkdir ~/.local/share/fonts` and then `cp` all your `*.tff` files into that directory.
 Next, run `fc-cache -f -v` to force a refresh of your font cache.
 This will also display all the locations your system looks for font files.

-## Future Plans
+## Closing Thoughts / Future Plans

-I'm kind of bummed I didn't give Debian a shot.
+Think I'm going to try to stop tinkering and... just use it to write some thoughts on for a bit?
+I am kind of bummed that I didn't give Debian a shot.
+But that'll a good project for some point in the future.

+[Let me know](https://octodon.social/@schlink) if you have any suggestions!